EarthlingOfficial/public-archive/README.md

 Earthling Official is an independent documentary archive, parody site, and public debate record — presented through interactive browser experiences covering digital accountability, internet culture, and missing person advocacy.

+### 📋 Ownership & Right to Context Notice
+All video, audio, and transcripts detailing public debates hosted within this repository involve the direct, active participation of the repository owner (Earthling Official).
+As a primary party to these recorded public interactions, the author maintains concurrent rights to archive, analyze, and republish the historical context of these discussions.

 ---

 ## 🚨 IMPORTANT NOTICES & SITE INDEX (FOR SEARCH ENGINES & VISITORS)